Things to consider when applying to register

 In order to give time for any updates/changes or work to be completed, all reports and certificates relating to the premises and staff to be employed must be seen by CEYS at least two weeks before the proposed opening date.

 After the site visit, we will contact you to let you know if we provisionally agree your application for registration.
-You should wait until you hear from us before you contact any other States departments, or have plans drawn up, to avoid any unnecessary costs.

 Other departments you need to contact

 Once you hear from us you may need to apply to all or some of the following:

 Applying to register your setting